dy/emmy/README.md

 # Afterword

-A comprehensive emitter notation reader - have a look at [ENot — event notation system](https://github.com/dfcreative/enot).
+Advanced components use [ENot (event notation system)](https://github.com/dfcreative/enot) — an easy wrapper for emmy with humanized event notation.

-There’s also a similar project - [emmitt](https://github.com/airportyh/emmitt), but it can’t emit bubbling events nor DOM-events, it does not provide an Emitter class, and a bunch of useful methods.
+There’s also a similar project - [emmitt](https://github.com/airportyh/emmitt), but it can’t emit bubbling events nor DOM-events, it does not provide an Emitter class and a bunch of useful methods.

 [![NPM](https://nodei.co/npm/emmy.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/emmy/)